Francis A. Hendry: Third Seminole War

 During the Third Seminole War, Hendry served with both Capt.
 William B. Hooker and Capt.
 Leroy G. Lesley in their independent companies of mounted volunteers.
 Muster rolls describe him as standing six feet and one inch in height, with grey eyes, and dark hair and complexion.
 Hendry survived the war having seen little or no action.

 American Civil War

-In 1860, on the eve of the American Civil War, Hendry was a cattle rancher who became prosperous from the free labor of eight enslaved Americans he kept indentured on his ranch.
+In 1860, on the eve of the American Civil War, Hendry was a Florida Cracker cattleman who retained his father cattle enterprise at 19 years old and helped raise his siblings.
 He opposed secession after the election of Abraham Lincoln in 1861, but supported his adopted state after it passed a secession ordinance.